Ghettos were specially selected areas where Jews were forced to live; where they were segregated, controlled, and dehumanised.

 Freight and passenger trains were used for the deportations – prisoners were sealed inside with little or no room to sit or lay down.
 No food or water was provided for those on the trains, which were intensely hot during the summer and freezing cold during the winter.
 Aside from a bucket, there were no sanitary facilities, adding to the indignity faced by those being deported.
 Journeys often lasted several days, and sometimes they took a few weeks.
 Many of those packed onto these trains died during the journey to the camps through starvation or overcrowding.

-Auschwitz-Birkenau was the largest Nazi extermination camp, where transports such as these arrived on a daily basis from virtually every Nazi-occupied country in Europe.
+Auschwitz-Birkenau was the largest Nazi death camp, where transports such as these arrived on a daily basis from virtually every Nazi-occupied country in Europe.